5 Tips for HIIT

 About Guest Blogger Laury Raiken:

-Laury Raiken, CPT, CFNS, writes for the healthy living blog The Fitness Dish.
+Laury Raiken’s, CPT, CFNS, writing can be found on her blog.
 Laury loves sharing her fitness tips, workouts and healthy recipes with her readers.
 She has been in the fitness industry for over 10 years and has owned her own personal training business since 2004.
 In May 2011, Laury became a mom for the first time to a beautiful baby girl.